 "I only spoke with Achaz briefly," Ghyath said.
 "He told me that they had no choice except to flee the building.
 I do not know what mode of vehicle they are using, but they could not return to our original pilot either."

 "I hope they know what they're doing," Raphael muttered.
 "I wish I knew what we're doing."

 Khalil stopped at the head of the team, and opened another transporter hatch.
 "You dare not waste any time," he said.
-"If the plan is to take a ship, then I say steal and it and begone before what luck we have runs out."
+"If the plan is to take a ship, then I say steal and it and begone before what luck we have left runs out."

 The transporter shot up through the building, sending a familiar weightless sensation through Raphael's stomach.
 He glanced at Mike, but saw no reaction in his youngest brother's face.
 He would probably love these things if he really knew what was going on.
 He looked back at Leonardo, who had such a tight grip on Donatello that it seemed he believed someone was going to steal him.

 When the panel opened on the chosen level, Raphael detected rapid footsteps on the other side.
-From the way Akeem stiffened, it was obvious the Ruairi had heard them too.
+From the way Akeem stiffened, it was obvious the Ruairi heard them too.
 Without a word, the alien shoved past Khalil to get out into the hall.

 "Ruairi, wait—" Ghyath didn't have time to finish the statement before a laser blast rang out.